 - Have private debt, like student loans, car loans or a mortgage

-A life insurance policy can help cover debts so co-signers or joint account holders won’t be responsible should the worst happen.
-Buying life insurance when you’re young and healthy can also help ensure that you benefit from a lower premium.
+A life insurance policy can help cover debts that could be left to a co-signer or next of kin.
+Buying life insurance when you’re young and healthy can also mean lower premiums.

 In Your 30s